-- If you have reported the case to the coroner because of an event in hospital that might have contributed to the death such as a fall or postoperative or drug complication please tell the Medical Directors office (there will be a local procedure).
+- If you have reported the case to the coroner because of an event in hospital that might have contributed to the death such as a fall or postoperative or drug complication please tell the Medical Directors office (or equivalent, there will be a local procedure, perhaps phone escalation of a clinical incidence report).
 It can be a good idea to ensure a copy of the medical record will remain available (get a photocopy if it is still on paper) as it may be seized by the Police on instruction of the coroner and held by the coroner soon after.
-They may release the notes to you later to prepare a statement for the coroner and in general reasonable access would be expected to be allowed but this will be inconvenient if the Trust needs to investigate a clinical incident that involves you or others independent of the death etc.
+They may release the notes to you later to prepare a statement for the coroner and in general reasonable access would be expected to be allowed but this will be inconvenient if the Trust needs to investigate a clinical incident that involves you or others independent of the death.

 Death Certification of Stillbirths

 Premature babies born at a non-viable gestation and who are born with signs of life require registration of death.
 An independent pulse and respiration are required to count as a liveborn; cord pulsation does not strictly count.
 Pragmatically, some individuals may have difficulty distinguishing between cord pulsation and feeble movements.